docxology/cohereants/markdown/05_discussion.md

 **Detection Range**: The vibrational theory explains how insects can detect pheromones at distances of 10-100 meters, far exceeding the range possible through molecular diffusion alone.

 **Behavioral Validation**: Experimental studies demonstrate that insects can track pheromone trails with remarkable accuracy, suggesting directional detection capabilities that are consistent with electromagnetic antenna theory.
+Our figure scripts render modeled beam patterns from `src/sensilla.py` parameters without embedding business logic in scripts.

 ### Necrophoresis and Parasite-Host Interactions

 The vibrational theory also sheds light on behaviors like necrophoresis (the removal of dead nestmates) and parasite-host interactions.
 Dead insects exhibit different CHC profiles than living ones, and these differences are reflected in their infrared emission spectra.

-**CHC Profile Changes**: Post-mortem changes in CHC composition produce detectable shifts in infrared emission spectra:
+**CHC Profile Changes**: Post‑mortem changes in CHC composition produce detectable shifts in infrared emission spectra (see `src/spectroscopy.analyze_chc_spectra` with tests in `tests/test_spectroscopy_analysis.py`):
 - **Oxidation Products**: New peaks at 5-8 μm due to lipid oxidation
 - **Decomposition Products**: Broadening of existing peaks due to molecular breakdown
 - **Microbial Contamination**: Additional peaks from microbial metabolites